Are you on Academic Twitter?

 That makes Twitter a great platform for academics who are looking to connect with people interested in their work.

 For those of you on Twitter already – you’re awesome.

-You’d be surprised how few of us are communicating who they are and what they do.
+You’d be surprised how few academics communicate who they are and what they do well on Twitter.

 If you don’t provide answers to questions like who you are and why they should follow you, the answer will always be, maybe another time.

 That’s why I want to share some of my top tips for your Twitter profile.